-To ensure your safe is waterproof, you need to get one that has an ETL rated waterproof seal.
-They usually come in intervals of 24 hours, 72 hours, or 100 hours of waterproof when submerged 8 inches underwater.
+To ensure a safe is waterproof, we would get one that has an ETL rated waterproof seal.
+They usually come in intervals of 24 hours, 72 hours, or 100 hours of waterproof seal.

 What’s the best lock mechanism for a fireproof safe?

-There are three main lock mechanisms you will come across.
+There are three main lock mechanisms on the market today.
 These are: key lock, digital pin pad lock, and combination lock.

 A key lock is the most common still.
-Look for one that comes with a decent quality, sturdy key and make sure you get copies of it cut the minute your safe arrives.
-They’re known for being quite flimsy if you’re paying anything under $150 for your safe.
+We like to look for one that comes with a decent quality and sturdy key.
+We also like to get spare copies of it cut the minute the safe arrives.
+Safe keys are known for being quite flimsy (especially if you’re paying anything under $150 for a safe).

 A combination lock will use a combination code that you dial manually side-to-side.
 These are cool.
 And a big bonus of combination locks is that they don’t require batteries to operate.